xlang-ai/UnifiedSKG/README.md

     <br/>
 </p>

-The code for paper [UnifiedSKG: Unifying and Multi-Tasking Structured KnowledgeGrounding with Text-to-Text Language Models](), a **Unified Framework and Analysis for Structured Knowledge Grounding**
+The code for paper [UnifiedSKG: Unifying and Multi-Tasking Structured Knowledge Grounding with Text-to-Text Language Models](), a **Unified Framework and Analysis for Structured Knowledge Grounding**

 <img src="pics/logos.png" align="middle" width="98%">